-I'm interested in various phonological topics (the formation of active classes, the development of phonological rules, sonorant phonology, local and long-distance consonant interactions, the formal structure of phonological representations) and in mathematical models of language change and dialect geography.
+I'm interested in various phonological topics, broadly-defined (the formation of active classes, the development of phonological rules, sonorant phonology, local and long-distance consonant interactions, the formal structure of phonological representations) and in mathematical models of language change and dialect geography.
 Uniting these, one of my major current directions is the relationship between geographically-sensitive variation in the structure of related phonological rules and the diachronic pathway of phonologisation.

 My PhD thesis, Similarity and representations in sonorant phonology (December 2018) was supervised by Yuni Kim and Ricardo Bermúdez-Otero.
 The title was a little misleading; the thesis deals with the nature of class formation and phonologisation in synchrony and diachrony, and with the role that parameters like similarity can play in the organisation of processes of analogical generalisation.
 There's also a subsidiary focus therein on the Turkic languages, in which I have a particular interest.
-(Contact me for a copy of the thesis.)

 Technical: Python, R, Matlab, Praat analysis & scripting, GIS systems, HTML5/CSS.
-Languages: English, Swedish, Turkish, French, Spanish (in descending order of proficiency)
+Languages: English, Swedish, Turkish, French, Spanish (in descending order of proficiency) — and very elementary Georgian.